Lip Lift in Brazil: the surgery that transforms your smile permanently

 The pre-operative planning

 Before touching any instrument, I dedicate considerable time to planning.
-I take precise measurements of the lip filter at rest and during a smile.
+I take precise measurements of the philtrum at rest and during a smile.
 I assess the relationship between the upper and lower lips — ideally, the ratio is one to one and a half to one to two, with the lower lip slightly fuller.
 I observe the exposure of the upper teeth, the projection of the vermilion, the definition of the Cupid's bow, and the symmetry between the right and left sides.

 The surgical drawing is made with the patient sitting, looking straight ahead.
 I mark the lower incision following the junction between the alar base and the skin of the lip, outlining the columella.
 The upper incision, which determines how much skin will be removed, is planned millimetrically.
 In general, I remove between three and five millimeters of skin — it seems like a small amount, but the visual impact is extraordinary.